Itinerary at a glance

 Today you arrive early, then you have enough time to visit the remarkable "Kleine Museum".
 Marvel at more than 100 works by the Austrian artist Hundertwasser, because this unique private collection is supplemented by loans from galleries from Germany and New York.

 Happily you get in the saddle.
 After 18 km the first vineyards appear at Wipfeld.
 A beautiful bike course takes you through small wine villages in the heart of the Franconian wine country through the Volkacher Main loop, the largest contiguous vineyard region of Franconia.
 Enjoy the picturesque village Sommerach with its baroque houses and half-timbered wineries.
 This afternoon you visit the winery cellar, the oldest wine association.
 In addition to the excellent wines of the winery cellar discover the Weinreich.
 Marvel at the wine cellar, the wine shop and the unique architecture of the building, the historic cellar vaults combined with modern construction engineering (honored in the context of architectural prize wine 2007).
 Look forward to the "Kostbar" with wine advice, wine sales and wine tapping, the "Sommerbar" for relaxation and the Wine School - the only school where wine is not only allowed but is mandatory.
-In the afternoon we recommend a guided wine tour.
-Look forward to an entertaining tour through nature, wine school and wine cellar.
-You will learn about the Sommeracher vineyards, about hundred years of history of the wine cellar and the craftsmanship of the winery (every Friday, Saturday, Sunday at 3pm ).

 Already after a few kilometers it lures a worthwhile break in the old town of Dettelbach.
 Here a romance winds blows through the narrow streets.
 You will be fascinated by the almost completely preserved city walls, many small towers, cobbled roads and picturesque rows of half-timbered houses from the late Gothic and Renaissance.
 Just on your bike you already reach Kitzingen, the largest wine trading city on the Main.
 Marvel at the historic market square dominated by the Franconian half-timbered houses, impressive town houses and the Renaissance town hall.
 Visit the architectural highlights: the City Church Petrini with its mighty portal of the Franconian Baroque and the late Gothic church of St. Johnnes with its famous Chapel by Balthasar Neumann.
 Marktbreit with beautiful Emsemble from Maintor and Malerwinkelhaus (built around 1600 AD.)
 You cycle in good humor to Ochsenfurt.
 Admire the new town hall from 1515 with lance turrets and elaborate figureand moon clock before you continue to cycle to Sommerhausen.
 Look forward to the old town with townhouses and wine-growing houses surrounded idyllic by a well preserved defensive wall.
 Easily city hall and castle are reached via the typical stepped gables, a Franconian wine village like from the picture book.
 You stay at the winery, look over his shoulder, marvel at his wine cellar and taste the fine wines.

 Just a few kilometers are on the day's program, but also great location for a break.
 Let yourself be inspired by the romantic image of Eibelstadt, whose historic city wall surrounds many attractions.
 Shortly before Würzburg you cycle through the picturesque wine village Randersacker, where wine is grown already since 779 AD.
 Here the first wine school in Franconia had its origin (in Randersackerer Mönchshof).
 Right next to the bike path on the steep slopes to the Main well-known wine is growing such as Teufelskeller, Pfülben, Marsberg and Sonnenstuhl.
 You cycle the bike trail to the beautiful city of Würzburg.
 Here you marvel at the market square, the town hall, the old Main bridge, the imposing fortress and the Lady Chapel with its sandstone figures by Tilman Riemenschneider.
 The highlight is the former bishop's residence, which was built 1720 – 1744 according to plans by Balthasar Neumann.
 In its unity it is regarded as one of the most beautiful palace buildings of South German Baroque.
 Through Veitshoechheim with prince-bishop summer residence and French Rococo garden you cycle to Thüngersheim.
 Gladly the small wine town is also known as "delicatessen shop of Franconia".
 Next to the Franconian main types Müller-Thurgau and Silvaner, Pinot Gris, Pinot Blanc and Rieslaner are grown here.
-Visit the modern wine shop and convince yourself of the skills of the winemaker in Thüngersheim, then you will go on to Karlstadt
+Visit the modern wine shop and convince yourself of the skills of the winemaker in Thüngersheim, then you will go on to Karlstadt.

 Go on an expedition in the old town surrounded by ancient walls, towers and gates.
 Now the landscape is changing and the characteristic viticulture disappears and shady forests mark the bike path.
 In only 10 minutes (Karstadt - Gemünden) or 25 minutes (Karlstadt-Lohr) by Maintalbahn, you can shorten the stage of today.
 No matter how you decide, Lohr will welcome you with the charm of its fairytale old town.
 Visit the Spessart Museum in the old castle or the small School Museum.
 28 idyllic kilometers by bike wait for you afterward.
 The bike path runs directly along the banks through the beautiful town of Marktheidenfeld with its venerable parish church and Franck-house (1745 built by wealthy wine merchant Franz Valentin Franck).
 Enjoy the romantic wine village Homburg and the vineyards, which now again enrich the landscape.
-With its excellent vineyards "Edelfrau" and "Kallmuth" Homburger wineries produce the top products of the famous Franconia wine: earthy, fiery
+With its excellent vineyards "Edelfrau" and "Kallmuth" Homburger wineries produce the top products of the famous Franconia wine: earthy, fiery.

 Today the wooded hill come close together, through which the Main winds.
 Passing Wertheim with graceful half-timbered houses and narrow old town you cycle mostly right on the shore and enjoy pure nature.
 Not until Bürgstadt you rediscover vineyards and vines, where mostly red wine grapes grow.
 Bürgstadt is known for its excellent wine, perhaps because the wine is still operated here with the love of private winemaker.
 Bürgstadt counts with nearly 75 hectares of vineyards to one of the greatest wines in the Lower Main.
 It is a pretty jolly wine village and offers small delicacies in the Häckerwirtschaften.
 Look forward to the Red Wine Hiking Trail and the Martin Chapel with unique interior decoration.